Alternative Energy Supply and Design by Oasis Montana Utilizing PV, Wind Power, Efficient or LP Propane Appliances

 Click here for a picture and additional information on these great units .

-These New Blizzard freezers are also made by the Amish and are available in 15,18, and 22 cu. ft. upright or 10 cu. ft. chest models. click on the link above for more details.
+These New Blizzard freezers are also made by the Amish and are available in 15,18, and 22 cu. ft. upright. click on the link above for more details.

 For your information: Never run any refrigerator or freezer from any manufacturer when it is empty.
 You should always have something inside each compartment (at least a few jugs of water or something like that).
 Air alone does not retain enough cooling for the thermostat to properly sense the temperature; your compressor will end up running much more that necessary.
 Also, your freezer will operate more efficiently if full; if you are the sort who doesn't have many goods in your freezer, add sacks of ice to keep it full.
 It will cycle less and use less electricity.
 And, if there is an extended power outage, you will be the toast of your neighbors as you will have ice to spare.